stewid/SimInf/README.md

 automatically generates the C and R code for the model.
 The left hand side of the first arrow (`->`) is the initial state, the right hand side of the last arrow (`->`) is the final state, and the propensity is written between the two arrows.
-The flexibility of the
-\code{mparse} approach allows for quick prototyping of new models or features.
+The flexibility of the `mparse` approach allows for quick prototyping of new models or features.
 To illustrate the `mparse` functionality, let us consider an SIR model in a closed population i.e., no births or deaths.
 Let `beta` denote the transmission rate of spread between a susceptible individual and an infectious individual and `gamma` the recovery rate from infection (`gamma` = 1 / average duration of infection).
 The model can be described as:

 ```r